 In our First Line of Code series, Commit co-founder Beier Cai talks to prominent tech founders and tech leads building the next generation of companies, to hear experiences and lessons learned from their early days.

-Charity Majors is the CTO of Honeycomb.ai, a San Francisco-based software company.
+Charity Majors is the CTO of Honeycomb.io, a San Francisco-based software company.
 Honeycomb provides full-stack observability—designed for high cardinality data and collaborative problem solving, enabling engineers to deeply understand and debug production software together.

 Commit co-founder Beier Cai sat down with Charity to talk about the early days of Honeycomb and what it was like writing the first lines of code.